tkknight/iris/docs/src/index.rst

 Support
 ~~~~~~~

-.. todo:: stack overflowe still recommeneded?

-We have adopted GitHub `discussions`_ to capture any discussions or
+We, the Iris developers have adopted GitHub `discussions`_ to capture any
-Support questions related to Iris.
+discussions or support questions related to Iris.

+See also `StackOverflow for "How Do I? <https://stackoverflow.com/questions/tagged/python-iris>`_
+that may be useful but we do not actively monitor this.

 The legacy support resources:

 * `Users Google Group <https://groups.google.com/forum/#!forum/scitools-iris>`_
 * `Developers Google Group <https://groups.google.com/forum/#!forum/scitools-iris-dev>`_
-* `StackOverflow for "How Do I? <https://stackoverflow.com/questions/tagged/python-iris>`_
 * `Legacy Documentation`_ (Iris 2.4 or earlier)